ShannonJTaylor/auto-README-generator/README.md

-# Auto-READEME-generator
+# auto-README-generator

 ## Description
-Generate a high quality README.md file
+Generate a high quality README.md file for your project.

 ## Table of Contents
 - [Installation](#installation)